 The use of a compressor as an audio effect and dynamic effect, in general, is one of the toughest and most comprehensive tasks in music production.
-It is important not to take the aforementioned effect for granted since it’s a complex tool that requires dedication, many hours or work and experimenting in order to master it.
-In today’s market, there are countless compressor units which have seemingly same control parameters.
-Do not be fooled by that, as each compressor (both hardware or software version) unit processes sound in its own unique way.
-Depending on the algorithm, circuit, dynamic range or a number of other aspects, each compressor unit possesses its own character.
+It is important not to take effect mentioned above for granted since it’s a sophisticated tool that requires dedication, many hours of work and experimenting to master it.
+In today’s market, there are many compressor units which have seemingly same control parameters.
+Do not be fooled by that, as each compressor (both hardware or software version) unit processes sound in its unique way.
+Depending on the algorithm, circuit, dynamic range or some other aspects, each compressor unit possesses its own character.

-The following 7 tips will be of great help in dealing with the compressor.
+The following seven tips will be of great help in dealing with the compressor.

 1. Limit yourself to just one compressor at first

-There are countless compressors units available, but instead of using 10 different ones and come to a point of just confusing yourself, try picking just one.
-Take as much time as you need to fully understand it.
+There are many compressors units available, but instead of using ten different ones and come to the point of just confusing yourself, try picking only one.
+Take as much time as you need to understand it fully.
 After you are comfortable with this compressor you can move to another, then start to compare those two and see what’s the difference.
 Furthermore, you can combine it and check how they work together on the vocal recording for instance.